Connection & Commissioning

 Tip

+This only works on the CMTK.
 Details on visualization are in the CMTK Manual.

 Step 2 – Distance measurement – Understand & Optimize